AmbireTech/adex-protocol/targetingAndBidding.md

 ## Private marketplaces (PMPs)

 PMPs are partially built in: thanks to the flexibility of targeting rules and the ability for ad slots to contain rules themselves (`adSlot.rules`), publishers can choose to only work with particular advertisers and vice versa.
-The supermarket will only return the campaigns if the rules permit it, which means that private campaigns will effectively stay hidden.
+The Market will only return the campaigns if the rules permit it, which means that private campaigns will effectively stay hidden.

 To ensure campaigns are not revealed in other places of the platform or in JSON responses from the market, we can introduce a `private` flag for both to indicate not to return them in standard responses (e.g. `/campaigns?all`).
 The same flag can be used for ad slots to stop the publisher from showing in public lists (currently there is no such list; the campaign stats reveals publishers but only the ones that displayed the campaign).